 Margaret Spearmon, Director for Community Engagement

-Spearmon helps direct and deepen the School’s commitment to community, particularly around such innovative initiatives as Project Connect and the Othello-UW Commons, a community collaboration space in Southeast Seattle.
-In 2019, she received the prestigious UW David Thorud Leadership Award for her commitment to diversity and inclusionary leadership and her track record of creativity and innovation.
+Margaret Spearmon provides leadership that deepens the School’s commitment to community, particularly around such innovative efforts as the Washington State Behavioral Health Workforce Development Initiative and the Othello-UW Commons, a community collaboration space in Southeast Seattle.
+In 2019, she received the prestigious UW David Thorud Leadership Award for her commitment to diversity and inclusionary leadership and for her track record of creativity and innovation.

 FINANCE & OPERATIONS